 MULLAH OMAR – A TRUE JIHADI

-The following accounts from sources which have no reason to favour Mullah Omar exposes the falsity of the widely-spread slander that he was a terrorist, and demonstrates that Mullah Omar, and the Taliban under his rule, bore not the slightest resemblance to the Western imperialist mass-murderers who have thus far been responsible for the murder of millions of innocent lives throughout the world, and the Salafi-influenced deviates who have legalized and adopted for themselves the very same murderous tactics of the Terrorist States, thus tarnishing the pure name of Jihad:
+The following accounts from sources which have no reason to favour Mullah Omar expose the falsity of the widely-spread slander that he was a terrorist, and demonstrates that Mullah Omar, and the Taliban under his rule, bore not the slightest resemblance to the Western imperialist mass-murderers who have thus far been responsible for the murder of millions of innocent lives throughout the world, and nor did their Jihaad bear any resemblance to that of the Salafi-influenced deviates who had legalized and adopted for themselves the very same murderous tactics of the Terrorist States, thus tarnishing the pure name of Jihad: